skymandr/TailWimpLite/README.md

 will centre it without manipulating its size.
 The current window is defined as the topmost window over all.

-The window will be maximized in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
+The window will be maximized (or centred, if it cannot covere the whole extent) in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
 This means that two moves, one vertical and one horizontal in any order, will get the window into a corner quadrant.
 The exception is if a window in a corner is moved in one of the directions where it is already anchored.
-It will then be maximized in the perpendicular direction, _i.e_ a window in the bottom left corner moved left will be maximized vertically.
+It will then be maximized/centred in the perpendicular direction, _i.e_ a window in the bottom left corner moved left will be maximized vertically.
+This gives a total of 8 positions reachable with the arrow keys, and an additional two configurations using the `Home` and `Logo` keys.

 If padding is specified, space on the desktop will be reserved around the windows to allow access to the icon bar, iconized windows and the like.
 By